ONykyf/nvidia-340-390-470-slackbuilds/README.md

 ## Source

-Build scripts from slackbuilds.org have been modified, so credits go to Heinz Wiesinger, Edward W. Koenig, and Lenard Spencer who are the authors of the original scripts.
+Build scripts from [slackbuilds.org](https://slackbuilds.org/result/?search=nvidia-legacy&sv=15.0) have been modified, so credits go to Heinz Wiesinger, Edward W. Koenig, and Lenard Spencer who are the authors of the original scripts.

-Tags `SBo` are changed to `Nyk` to emphasize that slackbuilds.org is not responsible for these packages.
+Tags `SBo` are changed to `Nyk` to emphasize that [slackbuilds.org](https://slackbuilds.org/result/?search=nvidia-legacy&sv=15.0) is not responsible for these packages.

-The packages for nvidia340 at slackbuilds.org are abandoned now, so patches for it are mostly taken from the Andreas Beckmann's Debian package.
+The packages for nvidia340 at slackbuilds.org are [abandoned now](https://slackbuilds.org/repository/15.0/system/nvidia-legacy340-driver/), so patches for it are mostly taken from the Andreas Beckmann's [Debian package](https://packages.debian.org/source/sid/nvidia-graphics-drivers-legacy-340xx).
 He does great job of backporting new features from more recent drivers and adapting the code to changes in Linux kernels.

 ## Prerequisites

 It is assumed that you use the XLibre version for Slackware provided at [https://github.com/ONykyf/X11Libre-SlackBuild](https://github.com/ONykyf/X11Libre-SlackBuild), which contains PRs not yet merged into XLibre master.
 They allow to set `IgnoreABI` and `ModulePath`s for specific `Driver`s and `Module`s, and to enable them only if a DRM device driven by `nvidia-drm` is detected.
+Then a specially crafted `OutputClass` in `/usr/share/X11/xorg.conf.d/10-nvidia.conf` (which is an enhanced version of a similar file used in XOrg) does the trick.

 ## How to download